Fabric Scoop Race Shallow Review

 |Target Use (mountain, road, etc.)||Mountain, Road, Gravel||Mountain, Cross-country, Gravel||Mountain||Mountain, Cross-country, Enduro||Mountain|

 |Shell Material||Synthetic||SpyderWeb||Flex-Tuned||Carbon reinforced nylon||Fiber Reinforced Polymer|

 |Anatomical Cut out or channel||Anatomical||Channel||Anatomical||Anatomical||Channel|

 |Available widths||142 mm||140 mm||135mm, 142mm, 150mm||143 mm||144mm|

 Our Analysis and Test Results

 Fabric makes a broad range of saddles and accessories for all types of cycling and has quickly grown their market share over the past several years.
-The Scoop Race Shallow is a moderately priced all around version in their popular line of Scoop saddles.
+The Scoop Race Shallow is a moderately priced all-around version in their popular line of Scoop saddles.
 It features their "shallow" profile that is designed for a more neutral riding position that most people have on a mountain bike.
-It's got an agreeable shape with a firm shell and moderate padding that allows for a powerful pedal stroke.
+It's got an agreeable shape with a firm shell and medium-density padding that allows for a powerful pedal stroke.
 There's nothing especially noteworthy about the Scoop Race Shallow, but it's relatively comfortable with a clean look, quality construction, and solid all-around performance.

 The Scoop Race Shallow is a relatively comfortable saddle, and it scored among the top performers in this metric.
 It couldn't quite match the superior comfort offered by our highest rated saddles like the Specialized Phenom Comp, Tioga Undercover Stratum, or the WTB Koda Team, but it's not far off the mark either.